 Scholarships are granted in line with University policy and the Faculty Scholarship Policy.

 Scholarships are administered by the central Melbourne Scholarships Office, and current recipients can check the Terms and Conditions of their scholarships.

 Melbourne Scholarships also administer a number of Equity based scholarships, which enrolled students may be eligible to apply for.

 The University of Melbourne offers various Graduate Research Access Scholarships to assist students who are undertaking a Master by research or Doctoral degree.

-Visit the Melbourne Scholarships website for more information about Graduate Research Access Scholarships.
+Visit the Graduate Research Access Scholarships website for more information.